alan-turing-institute/python-project-template/README.md

     where the first part is the package name, and the second part is the version specifier.
 You can find more information on version specifiers [here](https://www.python.org/dev/peps/pep-0440/#version-specifiers) to help you write these.
   - If you're using `poetry`, you'll need to add them to the `dependencies` field under the `tool.poetry` section.

-## Development workflow (time to code!)

 Once you've set up your new project, you can start developing your package.
-There are some guidelines for development included in the [`CONTRIBUTING.md`](project_template/CONTRIBUTING.md) file generated in your project, but the main things are repeated here for completeness.
+There are some guidelines for development included in the [`CONTRIBUTING.md`](project_template/CONTRIBUTING.md) file generated in your project, but the main things are repeated below.

-### Python environment management
+## Python environment management

 _Note: I will not be covering Conda environments in this section.
 Conda is great when your project has dependencies outside of Python packages that you want to manage!
 If you're using Conda, you can still use this template – these are just recommendations for managing Python environments that don't affect the package itself._